Do you want to bulk schedule posts in WordPress?

 When Do You Need to Bulk Schedule WordPress Posts?

-If you are the single author creating and managing content on your blog, then you can easily schedule your blog posts by using the default post scheduling feature in WordPress.
+If you are the single author creating and managing content on your blog, then you can easily schedule your blog posts using the default post scheduling feature in WordPress.

 Bulk Scheduling WordPress Posts (Step by Step Guide)

 This plugin adds a calendar view where you can see all of your scheduled posts, and build your content calendar.

 First, you’ll need to install and activate the Editorial Calendar plugin.
 If you need help, then please see our guide on how to install a WordPress plugin.

 Upon activation, go to Posts » Calendar.
 You should now see the calendar view.

 Towards the upper right of the screen, click on the ‘Show Unscheduled Drafts’ link.
 This opens a sidebar displaying all of your unscheduled drafts.
 When the sidebar is showing, the link changes to say ‘Hide Unscheduled Drafts’.

 Next, grab the draft that you want to add to your schedule.
 You can now drop this post onto any day in your calendar.

 By default, the Editorial Calendar will schedule this post for 9am.

 If you want to publish at a different time, then simply hover over the post.
 Then, click on the Quick Edit link.